 Curriculum time can be planned as continuous study throughout the term or as blocks of study.
 Teaching and learning are planned using Key Stage long term planning curriculum maps.
 This is reviewed continuously as part of the ongoing monitoring and evaluation, and improvements made to suit the needs of learners and to give learning relevance and purpose.
+Each theme begins with a philosophical question to provoke thinking and enquiry.
+Again, each theme is developed and amended as appropriate.

-Subject Leaders and the Creative Curriculum Leader (DHT) have a crucial role in ensuring that the requirements of the National Curriculum and RE are being met across the school and that there is a logical progression of skills and knowledge.
+Subject Leaders and the Creative Curriculum Leader (DHT) have a crucial role in ensuring that the requirements of the National Curriculum are being met across the school and that there is a logical progression of skills and knowledge.